khd-0/Technical-support-app-for-Android-/README.md

 .
 .
 .
-use andriud studio 2021 version.
+use Android studio 2021 version.
 This project Open source you can used for education or personal used